 Credit Unions Won’t Judge Millennials Solely by Their Credit Score

-The age of millennials ranges from 24 to 39, which is also the age where most people take out loans, whether its for a house, an automobile or even to remodel their house.
+Millennials are anyone born from 1981 to 1996., which is also the age where most people take out loans, whether its for a house, an automobile or even to remodel their house.
 However, millennials also grew up during the Great Recession, and a lot of them are familiar with how some banks took advantage of lenders.
 As a result, they want a financial institution that treats them as a person, instead of just a credit score.

-Fortunately, credit unions like First Alliance look a loan applicant’s entire financial situation, including why they want the loan, including why they want the loan, whether they have a stable job and the circumstances behind any issues with their credit score.
+Fortunately, credit unions like First Alliance look a loan applicant’s entire financial situation, including why they want the loan, whether they have a stable job and the circumstances behind any issues with their credit score.
 Even better, credit unions are known for working with their members to help them get a loan that best fits their financial needs.

 You can be Part of a Socially Conscious Organization